Policies

 Graph structure is fully exported — not just content nodes but all relationships and connection metadata.

-memnos is open source under MIT.
+memnos is open source under Apache-2.0.
 Fork it, modify it, self-host it.
 Your team's memory is not dependent on our continued operation.

 terminal